notepad-plus-plus/npp-usermanual/content/searching/index.md

 ## Incremental Search

 Incremental search is similar to the searching capabilities found in your favorite web browser (like Firefox or Chrome).
 You can launch it from the **Search > Incremental Search** menu, or the keyboard shortcut (Ctrl+Alt+I).

-Issue the Incremental Search command will show a small region at the bottom of the Notepad++, which has a few simple features.
-The **✗** allows you to close out of Incremental Search.
-The **Find** box is where you type your literal search term.
-The **<** and **>** buttons navigate backward and forward thourgh the search results (wrapping around when it reaches the end or start of the document).
-If the **☐ Highlight all** checkbox is not checked, it will only highlight the current match; if it is checked, all matches will be highlighted.
-If the **☐ Match case** checkbox is checked, the results will only match if case is exactly the same, otherwise case doesn't matter.
-To the right of those checkboxes, a message about the results will occur: either the number of matches, a message that indicates that you've wrapped around to the top or bottom of the document, or "Phrase not found" if there are no matches.
+This command will show a small region at the bottom of the Notepad++, which has a few simple features.

+* The **✗** allows you to close out of Incremental Search.
+* The **Find** box is where you type your literal search term.
+* The **<** and **>** buttons navigate backward and forward thourgh the search results (wrapping around when it reaches the end or start of the document).
+* If the **☐ Highlight all** checkbox is not checked, it will only highlight the current match; if it is checked, all matches will be highlighted.
+* If the **☐ Match case** checkbox is checked, the results will only match if case is exactly the same, otherwise case doesn't matter.
+* To the right of those checkboxes, a message about the results will occur: either the number of matches, a message that indicates that you've wrapped around to the top or bottom of the document, or "Phrase not found" if there are no matches.
 When there are no matches, the **Find** box also changes colour.

 ## Comparison between "Select and Find Next" and "Find Next (Volatile)"